khofstadter/CS220-AU-navigating-the-digital-world/README.md

 After this more practical Autumn term module, lecturers from different disciplines across the university will lead a series of weekly lectures during the Spring term (CS220 SP), which will combine theoretical questions with real-life scenarios to explore issues such as hacking, social media, ethics, digital crime, video games and interactive technologies.
 These sessions are devised to help students gain a broad awareness of, and to think critically about, the ways that digital technologies are reshaping contemporary societies.
 For more information about these lectures please contact Dr Di Franco.

 ### syllabus
+The syllabus (the outline of the weekly held workshops) can be found here: [syllabus](syllabus.md)

+Note: this might change based on progress

 ### how much theory will we cover in this Authm module?
 **In week 2**